Federal Government Caught Stealing

 We're confident DOGE will agree that intellectual property theft cannot be justified, especially at massive scale.

-The court's current "hypothetical negotiation" valuing a FICTIONAL TETRA PRODUCT at $305 per core license instead of the PRODUCTION SOFTWARE at $10,447 extends lawfare tactics into the absurd and delivers no justice at all.
+The court's current "hypothetical negotiation" valuing a FICTIONAL PRODUCT that has never existed, instead of the ACTUAL PRODUCT that they stole (pirated), extends lawfare tactics into the absurd and delivers no justice at all.